antelle/intellij-xcode-dark-theme/README.md

 Recommended font: _SF Mono_
 ([how to install](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84)).

-## XCode Dark palette
+## Xcode Dark palette

 This theme is not an exact copy, but rather an artist's impression of an editor theme with these colors.

-Here are the colors from the XCode Dark palette:
+Here are the colors from the Xcode Dark palette:

 ![palette](images/xcode-dark-palette.svg)